 Mr. Peace and his fiancée cook, and like to grow some of, the food they eat, so he places an importance on food in his personal life.
-While realising that may be a stretch for his students, he sees the lunch buddy program as an opportunity to expose them to new foods they otherwise may never have known about, which has a dramatic effect on their lives.
+While realizing that may be a stretch for his students, he sees the lunch buddy program as an opportunity to expose them to new foods they otherwise may never have known about, which has a dramatic effect on their lives.

 "What we're talking about is building a vocabulary for kids," Mr. Peace says.
 "We're talking about a group of students, a group of members of our society, that is very closed off.
-We teach some children who have very little exposure outside of what school can provide to life beyond their neighbourhood."
+We teach some children who have very little exposure outside of what school can provide to life beyond their neighborhood."

-Overall, the students in Baltimore City Public Schools are struggling to pass standardised tests.
+Overall, the students in Baltimore City Public Schools are struggling to pass standardized tests.
 Meanwhile, a $129 million deficit was recently announced, and a plan for how to bridge that gap, amidst broad public protests, has not been made clear.